 But, they still cannot expand C drive after shrinking D. This is the most common situation that people feedback unable to extend C drive in Windows 10 Disk Management.

 If you have tried to shrink D drive, you'll know that Shrink Volume only provide you an option to enter amount of space, and then Unallocated space will be made on the right side of D for you.

 Extend Volume can't extend C: drive except that you move this Unallocated space next to C drive.

 In fact, there are other reasons that could cause Extend Volume grayed out, for example:

 - Extend Volume only supports NTFS and RAW partition, FAT32 and other types of partitions cannot be extended.

-Few people use FAT32 for system C drive, and Windows 10 use GPT disk by default, so few people will encounter the problem that caused by the reasons above.
+Few people use FAT32 for system C drive, and Windows 10 use GPT disk by default, so few people will encounter such issue.

-Windows 10 unable to extend C drive solution
+The solution when unable to extend C drive in Windows 10 DM

-Though Windows 10 Disk Management has built-in Shrink and Extend Volume, it is useless if you want to extend a drive by shrinking other one.
-It is the most common issue that unable to extend C drive in Windows 10 Disk Management after shrinking D. NIUBI Partition Editor can move Unallocated space next to C drive, then this problem can be solved easily.
+Although Windows 10 Disk Management has built-in Shrink and Extend Volume, it is useless if you want to extend a drive by shrinking other one.
+Unallocated space can only be made on the right side of D via Shrink Volume, Extend Volume is unable to extend C drive with this non-adjacent Unallocated space.